-A student may be assessed a one-time admission fee per college or university.
 A student may be charged partial tuition, up to \$30 per credit hour, for each concurrent enrollment course for which the student receives college credit.
 Colleges or universities may charge a concurrent enrollment student who qualifies for free or reduced-price school lunch partial tuition of no more than \$5 per credit hour for each concurrent enrollment course for which the student receives college credit.